DYNO DAY PREPERATION

 The 25 lb/hr injectors commonly found in 5.3 and 6.0 LS engines are good for builds up to about 400 crank HP.
 Anything over that power rating will require larger injectors, and it’s not hard to break the 400 HP mark on these engines with a decent cam and long tube headers.
 You definitely need something larger than 25 lb/hr for a 6.0 with upgrades.
 L92 injectors are an ok choice (you will need a wiring harness adapter) and LS3 injectors are a great choice (you need wiring adapter and the ICT spacers).

-If it turns out you need an aftermarket fuel pressure regulator then set it to 58 psi.
+Any aftermarket fuel pressure regulator should be set to 58 psi.
 Don’t connect the vacuum port on the fuel pressure regulator unless you’re running boost.
 The Summit Racing SUM-220066 regulator works well and is about $120.
 The Radium Engineering RAD-20-1623-00 is a great unit and can usually be found online for about $170.
 AN fuel hose lines, fittings, and adapters will run you another $100-$150 depending on what you buy.

 ☐ Good luck, have fun, you got this, and we will see you on dyno day.